 This is another style I did on actor Eric Davies Wagner who needed something a little more aggressive.
 For this cut, we went to the skin on the sides and back using an Andis T-Outliner and gradually faded into a longer top.
 The style was finished with 18.21 Man-Made Pomade.

 The Short Textured Crop

 For this short style, the hair is clipped cut using a number two blade high up the sides and back of the head.
 The top is cut finger length with a bit of texture added.
 For styling, I recommend a matte finish texture paste such as Kevin Murphy Rough Rider Matte Clay.

 Medium Layer Cut

 This is a longer style I really love – it’s classic without being too fussy.
 For this style, the model’s hair was cut in long layers and styled with fingers using a light styling cream.

 Short Back and Sides

-For this style, the model’s hair is cut scissor short (about one and a half inches) on the sides, back and gradually gets longer into about four inches on top.
-This is a versatile cut which could be staled with the fingers for a casual look as shown or could be styled as a pompadour for a more formal look.
+For this style, the model’s hair is cut scissor short (about one and a half inches) on the sides, and back, and gradually gets longer into about four inches on top.
+This is a versatile cut that could be staled with the fingers for a casual look as shown or could be styled as a pompadour for a more formal look.